brendoau/genaispbc1/README.md

 #### Confirm now that IMS user group users can now author content in DA

-Now that we have opened up DA permissions again (albeit to a limited group), login to DA `GenAI_Subprac_Bootcamp_1_Users` in another browser profile with your adobe user (with the `acs-apac-internal` profile).
+Now that we have opened up DA permissions again (albeit to a limited group `GenAI_Subprac_Bootcamp_1_Users`), login to DA in another browser profile with your adobe user (with the `acs-apac-internal` profile).
 This user has been pre-added into the user group for the purposes of this bootcamp.
 Try author and save changes to content in DA again.
 You should be able to.

 > Remember preview and publish permisssion is still restricted to these users.